-This Mental Construction Overview touches upon the highlights of the impact of neural organization of reality on our thinking.
+The Mental Construction Site Overview highlights important areas that the neural brain affects the organization of our mindset, our internal worldview.
 Neuron functioning organizes chaotic reality into patterns.
 First, abstraction of multi featured data of various types arises from the neural threshold and its all-or-none discharge.
 Then, as the patterns are passed up the brain’s neural pathways, the neural learning rule is applied to fix mental maps in the cortex.
 These mental maps allow easy associations across a wide domain—current situation, past memories, emotional states, and future goals.

 The journey from sense datum to thought starts with the neural threshold and the Almost Gate.